 How do I know when my kitten is full?

-Kittens typically do a good job of regulating their own food intake.
+Kittens typically regulate their own food intake.
 Most kittens eat when they are hungry and stop eating when they are full.

 If your kitten finishes their food and still appears ravenously hungry, you may need to increase the amount that you are feeding them.
 If you find that you are feeding significantly more than what is recommended on your food’s feeding guide and your kitten still appears hungry, talk to your veterinarian.
 Some medical conditions may increase your kitten’s nutrient requirements, and your veterinarian can help you determine whether additional testing is needed.

 Because young kittens have a small stomach, it’s difficult for them to eat a large amount at one time.
 Therefore, it’s typically best to divide your kitten’s recommended daily food intake into two or three smaller meals each day.
-We also have a vet's answers to the popularly asked question 'how often should I feed my kitten?'.
+We also have a vet's answers to the popularly asked question “how often should I feed my kitten?” and you can discover the answer to the question “when can kittens eat dry food” as well.

 Can you overfeed a kitten?

-In older kittens, overfeeding can contribute to obesity.
-This isn’t just a cosmetic issue; obesity can predispose your cat to medical conditions and shorten your cat’s lifespan.
+In older kittens, overfeeding can contribute to obesity which can predispose your cat to medical conditions and shorten your cat’s lifespan.
 Work with your veterinarian to ensure that your kitten remains within a healthy weight range as they move into adulthood.

 Get the best advice, tips and top tech for your beloved Pets